Project-Books/book-project/README.md

 processors=2# Makes the WSL 2 VM use two virtual processors
 ```

 Update the values as appropriate for your system.
+See the [documentation](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#configure-global-options-with-wslconfig) for more information

 ## Help